iodigital-com/io-technology/data/blog/getting-started-with-trpc/part-1-building-the-api.md

 ```

 In the code snippet above, we are leveraging Zod to create a `todoSchema`.
 To get a detailed explanation of Zod, I recommend you look at their documentation.

+Take note that we are using Zod's `z.infer` function to create a new `Todo` type from our `todoSchema`. `z.infer` is a really powerful tool you can use to extract Typescript types from Zod schemas.

 Now, jump back to our todo router and modify our `input()` method to use the newly created todoSchema